jtblake92/IntermediateAI/README.md

 Have fun, keep experimenting, and don't forget:

-> ✨ "The best way to learn AI is to build it." ✨
+>  "The best way to learn AI is to build it."

-Happy coding! 🚀
+Happy coding!

-— The AI Intermediate Team